KishanBillava/KishanBillava.github.io/index.md

 - Troubleshooting Software, Hardware and Network issue through phone, email and chat
 - Knowledge of scripting language Python and SQL

-**Decided to change career path and move from Support Engineer to AI Engineer**
+**Looking to change career path and move from Support Engineer to AI Engineer**

-**Committed to life long learning, engineering skill and knowledge accuired**

-* Programming and Database
-  - Python
-  - PostgreSQL
-* Artificial Intelligence and Cloud
-  - Machine Learning
-  - Deep Learning
-  - Computer Vision
-  - Heroku
-* Web Development
-  - Flask
-  - Django
-  - HTML & CSS
-  - JavaScript

 ### Projects